slebok/slebok/stories/prolog-fj-tapl/main.md

 v  ::= new C($~v~$)
 ```

-Note that the grammar uses nonterminals, or *metavariables*, that have no rules (namely *C*, *f*, and *m*); they expand to (or represent) identifiers (of classes, fields, and methods, resp.).
+Note that the grammar uses $@nonterminals@nonterminal symbol$, or *metavariables*, that have no rules (namely *C*, *f*, and *m*); they expand to (or represent) identifiers (of classes, fields, and methods, resp.).

 Here is a number of findings:

-1. The overline notation replaces for the %LINKME:Kleene star found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be reconstructed from a more precise syntax specification of FJ.
-That is, the grammar as is can only be interpreted using extra knowledge, and therefore is insufficient to drive a standard parser generator.
+1. The overline notation replaces for the $@Kleene star@Kleene_closure$ found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be reconstructed from a more precise syntax specification of FJ.
+That is, the grammar as is can only be interpreted using extra knowledge, and therefore is insufficient to drive a standard $@parser generator@$.
 2. Multiple occurrences of the same metavariable in the same rule may expand to different strings.
-For instance, the two occurrences of *C* in "class *C* extends *C*" may expand to (and represent) different class names.
-This can be concluded from assuming that metavariables take the role of the nonterminals of a @Vadim%LINKME:CFG.
+For instance, the two occurrences of *C* in "`class C extends C`" may expand to (and represent) different class names.
+This can be concluded from assuming that metavariables take the role of the nonterminals of a $@CFG@context-free_grammar$.
-3. The grammar for terms is left recursive; also, the left associativity of member access requires attention.
+3. The grammar for terms is $@left recursive@left recursion$; also, the $@left associativity@$ of member access requires attention.
 4. The term sublanguage does not introduce parentheses, even though these are required for member access on cast expressions.
 5. Fig. 19-1 really specifies two grammars, one for programs (including terms) and one for values.
 The language of values is a sublanguage of the language of terms in the sense that all values are also terms syntactically.